grahamegrieve/delphi-markdown/README.md

        md := TMarkdownProcessor.createDialect(mdDaringFireball)

-Decide whether you want to allow active content
+Decide whether you want to allow active content (not supported for CommonMark)

        md.UnSafe := true;

 Note: you should only set this to true if you *need* to - active content can be a signficant safety/security issue.

-Generate HTML fragments from Markdown content:
+Generate HTML from the Markdown content:

        html := md.process(markdown);